varszegig/ep3-bs/README.md

 ## Version

-The current version is 1.15.4 from September, 2022.
+The current version is 1.16.0 from October, 2022.

+Version 1.16.0
+Big update on billing.

 Version 1.15.4
 Small bugfix by emptiing pricing table.